 - Intermediate blocks are also decorative blocks used during installation on straight runs of moulding, so the moulding can be cut straight instead of making a scarf joint.

 There are a few general things to keep in mind when choosing your type of moulding:

 - Always measure the room for moulding before making a purchase.
 Measure the length of each wall and calculate in any window or door openings.
 Then add an extra 10 percent to the sum for mitering.

 - Buy about 15 to 20 percent more material than you need, just in case you miscalculate or cut the wrong length.

 - Crown moulding and baseboards are sold in 8-foot and 12-foot lengths.
 An average room with a 16-foot wall will typically use two pieces of moulding.
-Save any extra cuts to finish off any rough edges.
+Save extra cuts to finish off any rough edges.

 - Moulding and trim styles are available in classic, farmhouse, modern looks and more.
 Choose a look that reflects your style.
 A classic or traditional look works in most spaces.

 Adding moulding is a simple upgrade you can do yourself.
-The right type of moulding can make any room feel more elegant and polished.
+The right type of moulding makes any room feel more elegant and polished.
 Lift your ceilings with crown moulding or wrap a dining room with chair rails and wainscoting.
 The many types of moulding ensure that you can find a style that suits your home.

 Need help identifying moulding or crown moulding types?
 Find products fast with image search in The Home Depot Mobile App.
 Snap a picture of an item you like and we'll show you similar products.